What is Dilation and Curettage (D and C)?

 • Hydration and Nutrition: Stay hydrated by drinking plenty of water.
 Adequate hydration can aid in the healing process.
 Focus on a balanced diet rich in nutrients, vitamins, and minerals to support your body's recovery.

 • Pain Management: If you experience discomfort or cramping, follow your healthcare provider's recommendations for pain management.
-This may include taking prescribed pain medications or over-the-counter pain relievers as advised.
+It may include taking prescribed pain medications or over-the-counter pain relievers as advised.

-• Avoiding Infections: To prevent infections, follow any guidelines provided by your healthcare provider regarding hygiene and wound care.
-Avoid sexual intercourse, swimming in pools or hot tubs, and using tampons as recommended by your healthcare provider.
+• Avoiding Infections: To prevent infections, follow any guidelines provided by your doctor regarding hygiene and wound care.
+Avoid sexual intercourse, swimming in pools or hot tubs, and using tampons.

 • Emotional Well-being: Depending on the reason for the D&C, you may experience emotional changes.
 Seek emotional support from friends, family, or a mental health professional if needed.